6. Material Accounting Policies

 (iv) Share-based compensation

 Employees Stock Options Plans (“ESOPs"): The grant date fair value of options granted to employees is recognised as an employee expense, over the period that the employees become unconditionally entitled to the options.
 The expense is recorded for each separately vesting portion of the award as if the award was, in substance, multiple awards.
-The increase in equity recognised in connection with share-based payment transaction is presented as a separate component in equity under “Employee Stock Options Outstanding Reserve".
-The amount recognised as an expense is adjusted to reflect the actual number of stock options that vest.
-The options granted to employees of subsidiary is recognised as an equity investment.
+The increase in equity recognised in connection with Share-based payment transaction is presented as a separate component in equity under “Employee Stock Options Outstanding Reserve".
+The amount

-The Company recognises compensation expense relating to share-based payments in net profit using fair-value in accordance with Ind AS 102, Share-Based Payment.
+The Company recognises compensation expense relating to share-based payments in net profit using fair-value in accordance with Ind AS 102, Share- Based Payment.

-6.12 Borrowing Costs
+6.11 Borrowing Costs

 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

-6.13 Leases
+6.12 Leases

 The Company's lease asset classes primarily consist of leases for land and buildings.
 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (1) the contract involves the use of an identified asset (2) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (3) the Company has the right to direct the use of the asset.

-At the date of commencement of the lease, the Company recognises a right-of-use asset (“ROU") and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (shortterm leases) and low value leases.
-For these shortterm and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease.
+At the date of commencement of the lease, the Company recognises a right-of-use asset (“ROU") and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short-term leases) and low value leases.
+For these short-term and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease.

 Certain lease arrangements includes the options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities includes these options when it is reasonably certain that they will be exercised.